risenjapanllc-rgb/RISEN-CARE/README.md

 ---

+# About RISEN

+RISEN is the company and technology brand behind RISEN CARE.

-# Mission
+Mission

-**理解から、価値をつくる。**
+> **理解から、価値をつくる。**

-RISEN collects everyday observations, structures them into reusable knowledge, and helps organizations continuously build intelligence that supports better care.
+RISEN develops Observation Intelligence technologies that transform everyday observations into reusable organizational knowledge.

 ---

 # Vision

-RISEN aims to become the Observation Intelligence Platform for care and welfare.
+RISEN CARE aims to become the Observation Intelligence Platform for care and welfare.

-Starting from Observation, RISEN enables:
+Starting from Observation, RISEN CARE enables:

 - Observation Intelligence
 - Knowledge Graph